Householder Pseudo-Rotation: A Novel Approach to Activation Editing in LLMs with Direction-Magnitude Perspective: Experiments

 \textbf{TruthfulQA}: Table \ref{table:res_tqa} presents the performance of our method HPR and the baselines on TruthfulQA.
 The results include both MC1, multiple choices with only 1 correct answer per question, and MC2, which is multiple choices with more than 1 correct answer for each question.
 The first observation from the table is that fine-tuning LLMs with LoRA does not produce consistent performance improvement for TruthfulQA over different models.
 In contrast, activation editing methods, i.e., ITI and HPR, consistently outperform the base LLM models, achieving greater margins than LoRA fine-tuning.
 It thus highlights the effectiveness of activation editing for altering LLMs for desirable behaviors.
 When comparing Diff and ITI, ITI's superior overall performance indicates that learning negative-positive difference vectors for activations, as done in Diff, is ineffective and cannot ensure optimal aligning performance for LLMs.
 Most importantly, the proposed model HPR is significantly better than all the baselines with substantial margins across all base LLMs.
 These results clearly testify to the advantages of HPR, demonstrating the benefits of our new direction-magnitude view for activation editing with reflection and rotation for negative activation transformation.

 \textbf{Ablation Study}: The last row in Table \ref{table:res_tqa} further shows the performance of HPR when the angle prediction module is excluded from the full model.
-As can be seen, this exclusion leads to significant performance drops across all base LLMs for HPR, thereby justifying the importance of angle prediction to adjust reflected activations for our model.
+In other words, the editing function now only reflects negative activation vectors about the separating hyperplane defined by the linear probe.
+As can be seen, this exclusion leads to significant performance drops across all base LLMs for HPR, suggesting that simply having the activations landed on the positive region is not enough to make an effective edit.
+Thereby, it justifies the importance of angle prediction to adjust reflected activations for our model.
 We also note that the linear probe module cannot be removed from HPR for ablation study as it is essential for finding the positive-negative separating hyperplane and rotating plane in our model.
 Finally, the superior performance of HPR for different LLMs confirms the advantages of our assumption on the shared $2$-D plane of $a$, $\dot{a}$, and $\hat{a}$.

 \textbf{BBQ, SEQ, and Toxigen}: To further illustrate the effectiveness of HPR in eliciting desirable behavior, Table \ref{table:other_tasks} shows HPR's performance on the BBQ, SEQ, and Toxigen datasets.
 These datasets evaluate the abilities of LLMs to generate unbiased (BBQ), ethically acceptable (SEQ), and non-toxic (Toxigen) responses.
-Across various base LLMs, incorporating HPR can significantly enhance performance on all these datasets.
+Across various base LLMs, incorporating HPR can significantly enhance performance on all of these datasets.
 These results highlight the benefits of HPR in improving important safety criteria for LLMs, leading to unbiased, ethical, and non-toxic responses for responsible models.